ahmdtaha/constrained_attention_filter/README.md

 ### MISC Notes
-* We do not write localization evaluation code.
+* We did not write localization evaluation code.
 We used the matlab code released by [CAM](https://github.com/zhoubolei/CAM) in Tables 1  and 3.
 We used the python code released by [ADL](https://github.com/junsukchoe/ADL) in Table 2.
 Feel free to evaluate L2-CAF localization with other evaluation codes.